grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/deploying.md

 # Deploying Grafana Mimir with Jsonnet and Tanka

+> **Note**: Jsonnet-based installation assumes that you have support for `EtcdCluster` resource already installed in your kubernetes.

 You can use [Tanka](https://tanka.dev/) and [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) to generate Kubernetes YAML manifests from the jsonnet files.

 1. Install `tanka` and `jb`: